henrikau/net_chan/README.md

 + write data to channel

-Note: this example is stripped of all excessive commands, includes etc. Have a gander at [the talker](examples/talker.c) for a more comprehensive example.
+Note: this example is stripped of all excessive commands, includes etc. Have a gander at [the talker](examples/talker.c) for the full example.
 ```C
 int main(int argc, char *argv[])
 {